Note: The links below will

 Engineer Sergei Krikalev - participate in interviews with CNN, CBS News

-commented on the of Russia's - where four of the ten people in orbit
+demise of Russia's Mir station - where four of the ten people in orbit

 right now have served.